Pishan hostage crisis

-The Pishan hostage crisis occurred on the night of December 28, 2011, in Koxtag (Kuoshi Tage), Pishan/Guma County, Hotan Prefecture, Xinjiang Uygur Autonomous Region, China.
-A group of 15 Uyghur youths kidnapped two goat shepherds for directions.
+The Pishan hostage crisis occurred on the night of 28 December 2011, in Koxtag (Kuoshi Tage), Pishan/Guma County, Hotan Prefecture, Xinjiang Uygur Autonomous Region, China.
+A group of 15 ethnic Uyghur kidnapped two goat shepherds for directions near the Indian and Pakistan borders.
 They were soon confronted by a group of five Pishan policemen, who tried to negotiate for the shepherds' release.
-The group attacked the policemen with knives, killing one and injuring another.
-The police shot back, killing seven hostage-takers, wounding and capturing four, freeing the two shepherds.
-The Xinjiang government called the kidnappers "violent terrorists", while a Uyghur exile group claimed the kidnappers' actions were the result of "police repression".
+This led to a shootout in which a police officer and 7 hostage-takers were killed.
+Another police officer was injured, and 4 suspects were taken into custody.
+Both of the hostages were rescued by police.

 Background

 Pishan County is one of the poorest counties in the Xinjiang region, on the southern edge of the Taklamakan Desert bordering Pakistan's Azad Kashmir.
 An oasis county, its people are predominantly cotton-growers.
 Han Chinese account for less than 2% of the population of Pishan.
 Residents of Pishan told Xinhua that a new spirit of extremism was damaging organized Uyghur life.
 Earlier in the month, religious extremists kidnapped and murdered a Uyghur man for drinking alcohol, which is prohibited in Islam.
 Store-owners in Pishan who sell alcoholic drinks and cigarettes said that they feared retaliation by extremists.

-The ethnic Uyghur-dominated southern part of Xinjiang has witnessed increasing separatist violence by Uyghurs who want to establish an independent state.
+The ethnic Uyghur-dominated southern part of Xinjiang has witnessed increasing separatist violence by ethnic Uyghur militants who want to establish an independent state.
 On April 18 and 21, there were two fatal incidents of Uyghurs stabbing Han Chinese in the city of Kashgar.
-In July, Uyghur attackers seized a police station, threatened hostages, and battled police in a standoff that would ultimately end in 18 deaths.
-In that same month, a group of Pakistan-trained Uyghur youths killed 14 people in a vehicular, IED and knife attack in Kashgar.
+In July, a group of militants seized a police station, took hostages, and battled police in a standoff that would ultimately end in 18 deaths.
+In that same month, a group of militants trained in Pakistan killed 14 people in attacks in Kashgar.